Looking for Contractors Insurance in Charlotte?

-Normally, you will need a few different categories of coverage for complete liability protection:
+Normally, you will need a few different categories o

 - Bodily injury: Provides coverage if you or someone you employ causes injury or death to a third party during the course of work.
 It provides for medical care for the injured person and covers your legal defense if you are sued for damages.

 - Property damage: Provides coverage if you or one of your employees causes damage to property belonging to others.
 This includes the building or property you are working on or any third-party property.

 - Completed operations/product: Provides coverage in case a project you finished has an issue or causes damage.
 It can also extend to any products you sell or distribute.

 - Advertising personal injury: Covers the risk of damaging another’s reputation or causing a loss through slander, libel or false advertising claims.

 - Contract liability: This covers you in a contract dispute.
 It is not always included in general liability coverage so verify that you carry this coverage with your insurer.